-16. Walmart is probably the closest store to you, statistically speaking.
+14. Walmart is probably the closest store for back-to-school shopping.

 Business Insider determined that 90% of Americans live within 15 miles of a Walmart, and that’s an estimate that’s almost eight years old!
 Since then, they’ve opened nearly 1,000 new stores.

 Nobody will judge you for relying on Walmart to have your back here.

-Whether you want to stock up on paper for the year, or you want to donate school supplies to a charity, Walmart will probably have it on hand.
+Whether you want to stock up on paper for the year or you want to donate your Walmart school supplies to a charity, the store will probably have it on hand.

 In the past, KCL bought 100 notebooks to donate to local refugees through the KCL Foundation, and we got them all the same day at Walmart.